-Utility companies are to contract TRIAD Pacific Petroleum Ltd (TRIAD) to cut, reinstate and reseal the road where their road cutting takes place.
+Utility companies are to contract TRIAD Pacific Petroleum Ltd (TRIAD) to cut, reinstate and reseal asphalt roads where their road cutting takes place.
 The payment of a road excavation permit, including the inspection fee to ICI is still required prior to contracting TRIAD.
-ICI will require 48 hours' notice should a Utility company wish to cut, reinstate and reseal an asphalt payement.
+ICI will require 48 hours' notice should a utility company wish to cut, reinstate and reseal an asphalt pavement.